whiletruedoio/tooling/README.md

 You can read more about the decision and the features in [this document](./docs/RANCHER_SUC.md).

+#### VSCode

+Some of us are using [VSCode](https://code.visualstudio.com/) or some fork of it like [VSCodium](https://vscodium.com/) for editing Kubernetes, Ansible, Container files and much more.
+There is a dedicated [document](./docs/VSCODE.md) providing some more details.

 ## Contribute

 Thank you so much for considering to contribute!
 We are happy, when someone is